mor-uto/KarlsonEssentials/README.md

 ## Features

 **Graphics**
-- Removes lights from ceiling lamps
+- Remove lights from ceiling lamps
-- Removes the bloom effect in Door-frames and some weapons
+- Remove the bloom effect in Door-frames and some weapons
+- Remove Reflections

 - **Particles**
-- Disabling the player's speed lines particles
+- Disable the player's speed lines particles
+- Disable the jump pad's animation

 **Window**
 - Custom resolution
 - Windowed Mode

+**Misc**
+- Disable the jump pad's animation

 **Bug fixes**
 - Moving around your camera after you win/lose/pause a game